benswift/benswift.github.io/_posts/2021-03-18-anzsrc-for-codes-2020-edition.md

 one](https://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/1297.0Main+Features12020?OpenDocument),
-but the data is only available on sheet 3 of an excel spreadsheet, which is just a bummer when all you want to do is <kbd>ctrl</kbd>+<kbd>F</kbd> your way around an HTML table in your web browser.
+but the data is only available on sheet 3 of an excel spreadsheet, which is just a bummer when all you want to do is <kbd>ctrl</kbd>+<kbd>F</kbd> your way around an HTML table in your web browser. **Update 7/4/21**: I've added a live search box---just type in the terms you're interested in to filter the relevant table rows.

 So, I've copied the relevant part of the spreadsheet into a regular-ol' webpage here for your browsing pleasure.[^hosting]